When you buy through our links, we may earn an affiliate commission. Learn more »

 Why not sauté in the same pot you’ll pressure or slow cook?
 It’s time-saving, and not to mention, there’ll be less stuff to clean afterward.

 As for the non-cooking functions, there’s the warmer and sterilizer.
-The keep-warm is self-explanatory; instead, let’s talk about the sterilize program.

 For new parents, this function will be convenient.
 Instead of buying a standalone sterilizer, you might as well use the Viva Instant Pot.
 In other words, this will save you space and money.
 And for non-parents, you can also sterilize your mason jars with the IP.